The Forbidden Riff: The list of songs you are not allowed to play between guitar stores

 Guitar stores are the best place to talk about and shop for guitars, but how do you know what song is permissible?
 Or, more importantly, what songs are off-limits and will get you banned from a store?
 Keep reading to find out!

-So why is Stairway to Heaven Banned in Guitar Shops?
+So why is Stairway to Heaven the forbidden riff?

 Many guitar stores have banned the song “Stairway to Heaven” by Led Zeppelin due to its iconic status and the number of novice guitarists who attempt to play it without being able to do so correctly.